ggobbe/silver-pexer/README.md

 - `pathToSleep` The path to the closest inn or camp (used to go to sleep)
 - `timeToSleep` The time to sleep in the inn (in hours)
 - `goToSleepWhenMessage` To go to sleep when a message is received (true or false)
+- `goToSleepWhenPlayer` To go to sleep when another player is spotted (true or false),
+- `grabLoot`: To grab the loot on the ground (true or false),
 - `levelUp` Stats distribution on level up
   - `constitution` The amount of points to place in constitution
   - `strength` The amount of points to place in strength